Final UK evacuation flight to leave Sudan on Wednesday, says Cleverly

 It was previously thought the evacuation airlift had ended on Monday when planes left Sudan for Cyprus.

+Downing Street said 1,195 were British nationals, with other nationalities, including Sudanese dependants of British nationals, also helped to leave.

+No 10 confirmed that, as of Monday, 18 Sudanese clinicians had left the country as part of the UK evacuation.

-In updated guidance on its website, the Foreign, Commonwealth and Development Office said on Tuesday: “The UK government will run final evacuation flights from Port Sudan on 3 May.
+In updated guidance on its website on Tuesday, the Foreign, Commonwealth and Development Office said: “The UK government will run final evacuation flights from Port Sudan on 3 May.

 “After that, no further British evacuation flights will operate from Port Sudan.”